 As compliance has grown tougher to manage, firms are looking to outsource compliance process to third-party providers to ensure accuracy, reduce risks, and protect clients

 For compliance management staff, their job is to do everything within their power to ensure comprehensive adherence to regulations for their firms.
 However, their ability to fulfill this mission depends on how accurately and on time they can complete tasks.

 This starts to become troublesome when compliance tasks become burdens to their workflows instead due to lackluster processes or obsolete tools.
 That is where modern compliance software comes into play.

 With the right digital tools, professional services can rest easy when it comes to compliance thanks to their employees and compliance officers being assisted more thoroughly.
 With proper training and adoption, the integration of software can truly make compliance effortless for firms.

 To streamline the workflow and reduce manual work, robotic process automation (RPA) is another advanced technology firms can use to their advantage.
 Unlike live interactions with chatbots and employing personal assistants, RPA tools can handle the unattended execution of repetitive tasks.

-By integrating the RPA tools list into compliance practices, consulting firms can turn various repetitive routines completely swift and error-free.
+By integrating the RPA tools list into compliance practices, firms can turn various repetitive routines completely swiftly and error-free.
 For instance, RPA software tools can help compliance staff with automating report generation and delivery, updating statuses, circulating e-mails, managing notifications, changing tracking methods, and different asset compliance processes.